·

 UAE health authorities encourage breastfeeding, however you will rarely see a woman breastfeeding in public.
 I have never seen one, even a non-Muslim woman.

 Most large malls now have parenting rooms with changing tables and an area for women to breastfeed their infants.
-Men are often not welcome – the rooms may even only be accessible through the Ladies washrooms.
+Men are often not welcome – the rooms may even only be accessible through the ladies’ washrooms.

 If you are in Dubai and try this, please let us know!

-14. Car seats
+14. Car seats are not mandatory

 In 2017, the UAE introduced the “holistic seat belt law” (Ministerial Resolution No. 178 of 2017) requiring all backseat passengers to wear a seatbelt – one person per seat belt.
 Children below the age of 10 and under 145 cm must sit in the back of the car.
 The law also demands that children under the age of four have proper child restraints, including child safety seats.

-Seriously, before this law entered into force, it was not uncommon to see too many people in the back of the car for the number of seatbelts and to see children crawling around on the back seat, not restrained at all.
+Seriously, before this law entered into force, it was not uncommon to see too many people in the back of the car for the number of seatbelts and to see children crawling around in the back seat, not restrained at all.

 If you are planning on visiting Dubai with an infant, you will probably take your rear-facing car seat (Group 0 or 0+) with you – and you should.
 Most systems now work with a stroller, which you will also probably appreciate having with you.

 The difficulty comes if your child is too big for the infant carrier, but still needs a seat (especially Group 1 seats).
 These are often too cumbersome to carry around.
-If you take one with you, you will have it to drive from the airport to your hotel, but I doubt you will want to carry your seat around you all day while sightsee.
+If you take one with you, you will have it to drive from the airport to your hotel, but I doubt you will want to carry your seat around you all day while sightseeing.

 All taxis are supposed to carry one.
-However, when we were there the taxi companies only had a limited number (two was mentioned) to share between all of their cars and no one knew who had them last (and this was in January 2020!).
+However, when we were there the taxi companies only had a limited number (‘two’ was mentioned) to share between all of their cars and no one knew who had them last (and this was in January 2020!).
 Our options were limited.

 What can you do?

 2. You can ‘risk it’.
-You child will still have a seatbelt, but not the booster.
+Your child will still have a seatbelt, but not the booster.
 I should add that taxi drivers tend to drive very quickly and somewhat erratically.
 We had to take this approach on our visit – we had read online that car seats were mandatory and that taxis carried them, only to get to Dubai and discover the real situation.

 3. Get a travel backpack for your car seat.
 One with strong padded straps.
 Make sure you get one that is padded, too, as it is likely that you will be carrying it around quite a lot.